macarie/sorensen-dice/readme.md

 ### findMatch(references, input)

-Compare `input` against a list of strings, `references`, returns an object that has the following properties:
+Compare `input` with a list of strings, `references`, and finds the best match for it, returns an object that has the following properties:

 ```typescript
 interface match {